Resources and Support

 There are several options for students who have experienced extraordinary circumstances that have significantly impacted their ability to complete coursework:

-Students are encouraged to reach out to their College and/or major advisors via the Virtual Advising Center with any questions or to request an appointment.
+Academic Advisors are available to help students determine the most appropriate academic option based on your individual circumstances.
+You are encouraged to reach out to your College and/or major advisors via the Virtual Advising Center with any questions or to request an appointment.

 A petition to retroactively withdraw from a class would be an option for students who have extenuating circumstances that prevented them from dropping the class(es) by the deadline (Friday of Week 6) or that happened after the drop deadline.
 The result would be a “W” grade on your transcript.